Rockingham Beach Foreshore Revitalisation Stage One

 The project is jointly funded by the Australian Government (via a National Stronger Regions Fund grant) and the City of Rockingham.

 Letters have been sent to all known addresses for the custodians of memorial plaques at the Rockingham Beach Foreshore, advising that their memorial plaques have been removed and stored by the contractors.
-Once the project is complete the plaques will be placed on the new wall nearby the original location.
+The plaques will be placed on the new wall nearby the original location.

 In 2015 the City developed a Master Plan for the Rockingham Beach Foreshore.
 Through extensive community consultation, the Master Plan identified the following ambitions: